 The idea of developing a strong company culture has gained traction over the last several years.
 While shifting focus to culture and employee satisfaction has been an overall positive development, too many executives and companies are still doing it all wrong.
 Here are a few ways you can develop a positive company culture:

 In some circles, the term “company culture” has become a synonym for “good work parties.”
 If this sounds familiar, it’s time to reevaluate.
 A great holiday party and after-work drinks foster camaraderie and the sense that managers want employees to unwind and enjoy each other’s company, but that’s not enough.

 Once the free drinks wear off, what are those same employees left with?
 If it’s a grueling schedule or a company fraught with internal disorganization and a lack of transparency, then there’s far more work to be done.

 2. Focus on work-life balance

-Employee wellness isn’t just about getting the office to participate in a 5K race or putting healthy snacks in the communal kitchen.
+Employee wellness isn’t just about getting the office to participate in a 5K race or putting healthy snacks or even meal kits for collaborative cooking time in the communal kitchen.
 Work-life balance is essential to creating a culture in which employees feel their overall wellness is valued.

 Burnout is a real problem in the workplace, and it can be at least in part attributed to an emphasis on a 24-hour work day.